Susan Abulhawa: Activism

-In July 2001, Abulhawa founded Playgrounds for Palestine, a non-governmental children’s organization dedicated to upholding The Right to Play for Palestinian children and build playgrounds in Palestine and UN refugee camps in Lebanon and Syria.
+In July 2001, Abulhawa founded Playgrounds for Palestine, a non-governmental organization dedicated to upholding The Right to Play for Palestinian children and build playgrounds in Palestine and UN refugee camps in Lebanon and Syria.
 The first playground was erected in early 2002.
-She is involved in the campaign for Boycott, Divestment and Sanctions (BDS) and as a speaker for Al Awda, the Palestinian right of return coalition.
-Abulhawa is signatory to the boycott campaign against Israel, including the cultural boycott.
+She is involved in the Boycott, Divestment and Sanctions (BDS) movement and as a speaker for Al Awda, a Palestinian right of return coalition.
+Abulhawa is signatory to the boycott campaign against Israel, including a cultural boycott.
 She gave the keynote address at one of the first campus BDS conferences at the University of Pennsylvania.
-Abulhawa said the BDS movement was "one of the most effective ways to promote Palestinian rights and achieve justice against Israel's ongoing ethnic cleansing".
+Abulhawa has said the BDS movement was "one of the most effective ways to promote Palestinian rights and achieve justice against Israel's ongoing ethnic cleansing".

 Abulhawa has compared Israel to apartheid South Africa.
-In 2013, Abulhawa declined an invitation from Al Jazeera to participate in a discussion about the Nakba with three or four Israelis, having been asked by the producer to participate as the only Palestinian as they needed her to "balance things out".
-In her letter explaining her refusal to participate, she stated:Imagine Germany never acknowledged the Jewish holocaust.
-Imagine, we are living in an era where Jews are still fighting for basic recognition of their pain.
-Then imagine that on the day in which Jews engage in solemn remembrance of their greatest collective wound, television shows choose to feature German sons and daughters of Nazis in a discussion expressing differing views on whether or not and/or how Germany should deal with the memory of the genocide their country committed.
-And imagine, of course, there is a token Jew "to balance out" such an ill-timed and inappropriate public conversation.In 2024, Abulhawa declared in light of the Gaza war that "Israel is committing the holocaust of our time, and it is doing it in full view of a seemingly indifferent world."
-On 29 November 2024, Abulhawa was invited by the Oxford Union to debate the motion, "This House Believes Israel is an Apartheid State Responsible for Genocide".
-She spoke as member of the team in favor of the proposition together with Miko Peled and Mohammed El-Kurd.
+In 2013, Abulhawa declined an invitation from Al Jazeera Media Network to participate in a discussion about the Nakba with three or four Israelis, having been asked by the producer to participate as the only Palestinian as they needed her to "balance things out".
+In an explanatory letter, she criticized the premise of the discussion, comparing it to featuring descendants of Nazis on Holocaust Remembrance Day with a token Jewish participant.

+In 2024, Abulhawa declared in light of the Gaza war that "Israel is committing the holocaust of our time, and it is doing it in full view of a seemingly indifferent world."
+On November 29, 2024, Abulhawa was invited by the Oxford Union to debate the motion "This House Believes Israel is an Apartheid State Responsible for Genocide".
+She spoke as a member of a team in favor of the proposition together with Miko Peled and Mohammed El-Kurd.
 The motion was carried with a majority of 278 to 59.
-The Oxford Union later deleted her original recording on YouTube, uploaded a censored version.
+The Oxford Union later deleted her original recording on YouTube and uploaded a censored version.
 Abulhawa responded that the Union seemed to have yielded to demands from Zionists "as Palestinians struggle to make our voices heard in the midst of a genocide".